Michael Hardy and Ben Martin: Why choose Engineering?

 What would you say to high school students who might be considering studying Engineering?

 Michael: I had no idea what I wanted to do when I left high school.
-I think that Engineering specifically offers such a wide range of things that you can try, especially in the first year.
-You get a little taste of every piece of engineering, and that sort of allows you to make a decision on the way.
+I think Engineering offers such a wide range of things that you can try, especially in the first year.
+You get a little taste of every piece of engineering and that helps you make a decision.

-Ben: I would say to high school students, just give it a go, even if you're unsure of what you want to do.
-Just start.
-You know, you've got a whole year to decide what you want to go into; you can try out different things.
-See what you enjoy.
+Ben: I would say just give it a go, even if you're unsure of what you want to do.
+You've got a whole year to decide what you want to go into; you can try out different things and see what you enjoy.

 Ready to begin your journey in Engineering?
 Start your application for the Bachelor of Engineering (Honours) programme.